 |

-- account Susurreal VEMIA
+- account VEMIA

-- account number 13422286
+- account number 29193262

-Payment needs to be organised within five days; but it is important that, if you haven't already done so, you respond immediately to this notification, telling us how you will proceed with payment.
-Immediate payment is obviously even better.
+Payment needs to be organised within five days; but it is important that, if you haven't already done so, you respond immediately to the initial automated invoice, telling us how you will proceed with payment. |

 |